rubenv/sql-migrate/README.md

 // OR: Use migrations from a packr box migrations := &migrate.PackrMigrationSource{
     Box: packr.New("migrations", "./migrations"),
 }

+// OR: Use pkger which implements `http.FileSystem` migrationSource := &migrate.HttpFileSystemMigrationSource{
+    FileSystem: pkger.Dir("/db/migrations"),
+}

 // OR: Use migrations from bindata: